-FORMAT Photography Festival
+FORMAT International Photography Festival

-My iPhone office images chosen to exhibit at FORMAT International Photography Festival.
+Office reflections selected to exhibit at FORMAT International Photography Festival.

 FORMAT International Photography Festival was established in 2004.
 It is the UK’s leading international contemporary festival of photography and related media.
 The festival’s theme for 2013 was FACTORY: Mass Production.
 It focused on several aspects of the factory and working life, such as automation, live to work/work to live.